 Role-based functionality and permission management settings help protect the sensitive nature of trial data and should be included in a modern eTMF system.
 Your system would also benefit from having a TMF Viewer that provides read-only files for auditors.

-- In-App Document Review and Workflows
+Evaluate Optimized In-eTMF Document Review and Workflows

 Real-time TMF view functions help clinical teams stay inspection-ready, while flexible dashboards empower teams to work collaboratively and track the status of documents and metadata.

-- Report Generation and Distribution
+Look at Report Generation and Distribution Features in an eTMF

 Ensure your eTMF has flexible reporting that lets you automatically generate reports to track completion of TMF documents, track follow-up, and make data-driven decisions.